sagemeadows/phonlab-guide/README.md

 >```
 >5.
 Copy the printed output and paste it into your R code.

-Now to get a plot of just one speaker, replace `subset_data` in the code below with the name of one of your data subsets.
+Now to get a plot of just one speaker, replace `speaker_subset` in the code below with the name of one of your data subsets.

 ```
 ggplot(speaker_subset, aes(x = f2_mean, y = f1_mean, label = label, color = label)) +